ADVANCED CAMP AUDITIONS 2026

 Having been in many shows, the advanced student knows how hard it is.
 They take a great deal of pride in being a serious student and working hard individually and as a team to create a terrific show.
 They know how to support each other because being in a show is never about one role or one actor, but the cast as a whole.
 In advanced camp we do not spend as much time developing our fundamental theater skills through games and activities because it is expected that these students have already learned them.

-Caroline will not only consider what happens at the audition, but also base decisions on the student’s dedication, work ethic, attitude and performance in previous camps or classes (or on recommendations from other PDC directors in other schools if she has not spent as much time with them).
+Caroline will not only consider what happens at the audition, but also base decisions on the student’s past dedication, work ethic, attitude and performance in previous camps or classes (or on recommendations from other PDC directors in other schools if she has not spent as much time with them).

-This audition is for placement in the camp only.
-We will not officially cast the show until we hold callbacks on the first day of camp.
-Callback information will be sent one week before camp.
+We will not officially cast the show until we hold auditions on the first day of camp.
+Audition information will be sent one week before camp.
 Students will be expected to prepare an audition based on information provided in that email.
 On day one, students will also learn a dance combo and audition in dance lines.
-Decisions on acceptance into the camp will be sent via email and posted here by February 6th so students can decide if they’d like to proceed with this camp or register for a different camp.
-IF ACCEPTED, THIS CAMP COUNTS AS YOUR CHILD’S ONE CAMP.
-Regular registration is February 8th.
-These students can register for additional camps on February 9th at 9am and beyond provided there is still space.
+Decisions on acceptance into the camp will be sent via email and posted here by February 4th so students can decide if they’d like to proceed with this camp or register for a different camp.

 Financial assistance and payment plans are available the same as for any camp.